Andrey Bogatov: Biography

 Bogatov was born on June 14, 1964, in Stary Oskol, Belgorod Oblast, Russia.
 Prior to his military career, he worked as a metalworker at the Oskol Electrometallurgical Plant.
 Unlike many Wagner Group fighters, he doesn't have a criminal record outside of parking citations.

 Bogatov began his military service in the airborne troops and was deployed to Afghanistan during the Soviet–Afghan War and fought in the Yugoslav Wars.
 In the Wagner Group, he served as the commander of the 4th Reconnaissance and Assault Company.
 Bogatov played a heavy role in Wagner Group operations in Syria.
 In spring of 2016, he was wounded near Palmyra and lost his left arm during the battle, but continued to lead the unit.
 He received the Hero of the Russian Federation award at the same time as Andrei Troshev.
 Afterwards, he was transferred to the head of the security for Hayyan Gas Company in Homs Governorate.

 In June 2021, he was included in the top three leaders of Rodina to participate in the 2021 Russian legislative election.

+In 2023, he was appointed director of a center for military and patriotic education for children in the Belgorod region near Ukrainian border.